 - Goal: Ensure healthy, orderly economic growth by allowing development and/or redevelopment activities in shoreline areas that will be an asset to the community and local economy, are consistent with public safety and measures to reduce flood damage, and result in the least possible adverse effect on the quality of the shoreline and surrounding environment. - Objective 1.
-New water-oriented and non-water-oriented industrial, commercial, and resource-based activities that will not harm the quality of the site's environment, adjacent shorelands, or water quality are encouraged along the shoreline. - Objective 2.
+New water-oriented and non-water-oriented industrial, commercial, and resource-based activities that can be adequately mitigated for to ensure that the activity will not harm the quality of the site's environment, adjacent shorelands, or water quality are encouraged along the shoreline. - Objective 2.
 Existing water-oriented and non-water-oriented commercial, industrial, and resource-based activities located in the shoreline jurisdiction are encouraged to protect watershed processes and shoreline ecological functions.
 Uses shall be consistent with the existing City of Longview Comprehensive Plan and Zoning Code.